Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Access arrangement and reasonable adjustments (AARA) are provided to minimise, as much as possible, barriers for a candidate whose disability, impairment, medical condition or other circumstances may affect their ability to read, respond to or participate in assessment.

-Information about AARA can be found on the AARA webpages and in the Senior Education Profile calendar.
+The closing date for applications from registered Senior External Examination (SEE) candidates seeking AARA is Sunday 31 May.
+Information about AARA can be found on the AARA webpages and in the Senior Education Profile (SEP) calendar.

 Tuition

-Adult candidates can sit examinations without tuition but it is not recommended.
+Adult candidates can sit examinations without tuition, but it is not recommended.
 Candidates can enrol at an ethnic school, study with a private tutor or study independently.

 Registration

-Adult candidate registration will open early June.
+Adult candidate registration will open in early February.

-Registrations close: 30 June.
-The fee is $73.46 per subject.
+Registrations close: Thursday 30 April.
+The fee is $75.95 per subject.

-Registrations received after 30 June will not be accepted unless there are exceptional circumstances.
+Registrations received after 30 April will not be accepted unless there are exceptional circumstances.
 Adult candidates are required to email SEEregistration@qcaa.qld.edu.au to explain reasons for the QCAA to consider the late registration.

 Refunds for withdrawing from General (SEE) subject registrations